 At the level of first distinctions, where the act of marking is inseparable from the mark itself, a paradox appears: We can't tell the difference between a second crossing that, at less primitive levels, brings us deeper into marked space, over into unmarked territory, or right back to where we started.

-Formally, all three possibilities are equivalent (as shown in Figure 10).
+Formally, all three possibilities are equivalent.
 This is easily visualized with the help of nested versus adjacent circles.
 Begin with the first distinction indicated by a circle that brackets off insides as marked from outsides as unmarked (a.).
-Now consider three recursively-nested circles, each inside the next (b.).
-Here, to cross twice represents penetration into a deeper level of marked space.
-In the case of two adjacent circles
+Now consider three recursively-nested circles, each inside the next (b.): Here, to cross twice represents penetration into a deeper level of marked space.
+In the case of two adjacent circles (c.), to cross twice represents entry into an entirely different marked space.
+Finally, in the case of only a single circle (again, a.), to cross twice is to leave and reenter the original marked area.
+The impossibility of formally distinguishing between these three possibilities establishes imaginal, paradoxical foundations for first distinctions.